lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 A simple version of Modal.

-⚠️ **DEPRECATED:** Simple Modal will be removed in next major version in favour of the composed Modal above.
+⚠️ **DEPRECATED:** Simple Modal will be removed in the next major version in favour of the composed Modal above.

 Basic example usage: